 Restricted Stock Units

-The following table shows the activity and weighted-average grant date fair values for RSUs during the three months ended September 30, 2021:
+The following table shows the activity and weighted-average grant date fair value for RSUs during the fiscal year ended June 30, 2021:

-The RSUs granted by us generally vest as follows: with respect to awards with only service-based vesting criteria, over periods ranging from to four years; with respect to awards with both performance-based and service-based vesting criteria, in two equal installments on the third and fourth anniversaries of the grant date; and with respect to awards with both market-based and service-based vesting criteria in three equal installments on the third, fourth and fifth anniversaries of the grant date, in each case subject to the recipient remaining employed by us as of the applicable vesting date.
+The RSUs granted by us generally vest (a) with respect to awards with only service-based vesting criteria, over periods ranging from to four years and (b) with respect to awards with both performance-based and service-based vesting criteria, in two equal installments on the third and fourth anniversaries of the grant date, and (c) with respect to awards with both market-based and service-based vesting criteria, in three equal installments on the third, fourth and fifth anniversaries of the grant date, in each case subject to the recipient remaining employed by us as of the applicable vesting date.
 The RSUs granted to the independent members of the Board of Directors vest annually.

 The following table shows the weighted-average grant date fair value per unit for the RSUs granted, vested, and tax benefits realized by us in connection with vested and released RSUs for the indicated periods:

 As of June 30, 2021, the unrecognized stock-based compensation expense balance related to RSUs was $138.9 million, excluding the impact of estimated forfeitures, and will be recognized over a weighted-average remaining contractual term and an estimated weighted-average amortization period of 1.4 years.
 The intrinsic value of outstanding RSUs as of June 30, 2021 was $554.4 million.